Doctorate in Clinical Psychology

 Trainees are allocated protected private academic study time but there is some flexibility in how this is taken.
 We expect trainees to attend all the teaching sessions unless prior approval is gained for absence.

-Practice-based learning occurs in six placements, each of approximately six months duration, over the three year programme.
+Practice-based learning occurs in six placements, each of approximately six months duration, over the three-year programme.
 Adult learning is facilitated and supported by application of evidence-based theory.
 As a result, placement supervisors should have theories of supervision and adult learning which inform and guide the supervisory process and which they can share with trainees.
 Trainees are expected to establish a self-directed programme of learning in conjunction with their clinical tutor and placement supervisors.
-The establishment, maintenance and development of a positive supervisory relationship are critical to the learning experience on placement and the programme seeks to support and enhance the supervisory relationship in its documentation and at all points of contact with supervisors and trainees on placement.
+The establishment, maintenance and development of a positive supervisory relationship are critical to the learning experience on placement and the course seeks to support and enhance the supervisory relationship in its documentation and at all points of contact with supervisors and trainees on placement.
 The personal is inextricably bound with the professional practice of a Clinical Psychologist, and Personal and Professional Development are part of a common process which underpins all learning and practice as a Clinical Psychologist.
 Personal reflection is a central element by which knowledge, competence and understanding are enhanced.

-In the first two years of training, Trainees have placements in the three life-span groups (children/adolescents, working age adults and older adults) as well as a placement in learning disability services (either child or adult services).
+In the first two years of training, trainees have placements in the three life-span groups (children/adolescents, working age adults and older adults) as well as a placement in learning disability services (either child or adult services).
 In the third year the trainees will have two elective placements (including therapy, organisational and long term placement options) in which the trainee has a personal interest.
 The placements are planned in discussion with the trainee so that any particular preferences for clinical area are taken into account.

-Normally, throughout the three years of the Programme supervised practice will occupy three or four days of the week, with half a day protected during term-time as private clinical study.
-An individual pathway of clinical experience is devised for all trainees from when they begin the Programme in order to ensure a comprehensive and complementary series of experiences are gained.
+Normally, throughout the three years of the course, supervised practice will occupy three or four days of the week, with half a day protected during term-time as private clinical study.
+An individual pathway of clinical experience is devised for all trainees from when they begin the course in order to ensure a comprehensive and complementary series of experiences are gained.
 We expect trainees to attend each placement for a minimum of 56 days, excluding sickness and annual leave.

 A tightly monitored assessment and evaluation procedure themed around clinical competencies is in place for each placement.
 This is co-ordinated by the trainee's clinical tutor who will follow the trainee throughout their three years of training.

 There is an integrated research teaching component that begins in Year 1 and culminates in the submission of advanced independent work (thesis) during May in the third year.
 This research is then examined by means of an oral examination over the summer.
-The research tutor has overall responsibility for co-ordinating the research training for the Programme, which includes monitoring of the trainees' small-scale project (service evaluation/audit) and advanced independent work (thesis).
+The research tutor has overall responsibility for co-ordinating the research training for the course, which includes monitoring of the trainees' small-scale project (service evaluation/audit) and advanced independent work (thesis).
 In addition to the research tutor, the trainee is also provided with both an academic and field supervisor to help support them in their progress with their thesis.
-The Programme team have varied research interests, and there is a wide scope of possible research topics for trainees to pursue within the local catchment area.
+The course team have varied research interests, and there is a wide scope of possible research topics for trainees to pursue within the local catchment area.

-The Programme has in place a tutorial system that enables the monitoring of trainee progress throughout the academic year.
+The course has in place a tutorial system that enables the monitoring of trainee progress throughout the academic year.
 Tutorials are held to cover the academic, clinical and research components of the course.
 These are then reflected upon with the Personal and Professional Development (PPD) Tutor to facilitate personal and professional growth.
-In addition, the Programme operates a personal mentor scheme whereby each trainee is allocated a personal mentor who is independent of the course and provides informal and confidential personal support to aid the trainee's personal and professional development.
+In addition, the course operates a personal mentor scheme whereby each trainee is allocated a personal mentor who is independent of the course and provides informal and confidential personal support to aid the trainee's personal and professional development.
 There is also an effective buddy system in place, which helps provide peer support between the year groups.
-The Programme team also co-ordinates PPD Reflection and Development Groups within cohorts.
+The course team also co-ordinates PPD Reflection and Development Groups within cohorts.

 Trainees also have access to the University Counselling and Support Services and the Occupational Health Services of the respective NHS Trust.
 Student Services offers a wide range of professional and advisory services to help students make the most of their time at University and to assist students with any problems that they may experience throughout their student life.